Albert Sonnichsen

-Albert Sonnichsen (May 5, 1878, San Francisco, California- August 16, 1931, Willimantic, Connecticut) was an American journalist, author and adventurer.
+Albert Sonnichsen (May 5, 1878 – August 16, 1931) was an American journalist, author and adventurer.

 Biography

-Albert's father, Nicholas Sonnichsen had fought with the Confederate Army during the American Civil War and, like his son later, was captured and held as a POW.
+Albert's father, Nicholas Sonnichsen, had fought with the Confederate Army during the American Civil War and, like his son later, was captured and held as a POW.
 As young boy Albert ran from home and traveled around the world.
-In 1898 he went to the Philippines as American soldier during the Spanish–American War.
+In 1898 he went to the Philippines as an American soldier during the Spanish–American War.
 He was captured and held in captivity for more than ten months.
 In 1905 he traveled to the Balkans.
 During 1906, he arrived in the Ottoman Empire.
-Sonnichsen joined the IMRO Bulgarian revolutionaries at their struggle against the Greeks and the Turks.
+Sonnichsen joined the Internal Macedonian Revolutionary Organization at its struggle against the Greeks and the Turks.
+Per him the distinction between the Bulgarians in Bulgaria and those in Ottoman Macedonia was purely political.

+According to Vancho Gjorgjiev, a professor at the Ss.
+Cyril and Methodius University of Skopje, Sonnichsen is most likely the author of the anonymous article "An Underground Republic.
+An Adventure in Macedonia" that appeared in the March 1906 issue of Blackwood's Magazine.
+Gjorgjiev bases this claim off the fact that some pieces of information in the article are very similar to some in his book Confessions of a Macedonian Bandit, as well as his repeated use of the phrase "The Underground Republic" in several articles.
+This article is significant because it gives a very personal account of how the revolutionary Dame Gruev and his supporters lived and operated in the area.

 Sonnichsen married Natalie de Bogory (1887–1939), who is primarily known for her work in translating from the Russian language into the English language, and subsequently distributing and participating in having published the first or second American edition in the United States of the document known as the Protocols of the Elders of Zion.
 They had one child Eric in 1909, but were divorced in 1919.

 Later Sonnichsen was organizer of the Cooperative movement in the USA.
 In 1920 he settled in Connecticut and managed his own farm.
-He died in 1931, at age of 53.
+He died in 1931, aged 53.